-Hello Gardeners! we're all about what's green and growing in Mecklenburg County and the greater Charlotte, NC region - your hometown, gardening website is filled with research-based, how-to garden information presented by Extension Master Gardeners.
+Hello Gardeners! all about what's green and growing in Mecklenburg County and the greater Charlotte, NC region - your hometown, gardening website is filled with research-based, how-to garden information presented by Extension Master Gardeners.
 Let's talk about your Garden!

 The Sustainable Living Series

 If you are new to the region or need a brush-up on gardening or living skills - here is the place to start!
 The Sustainable Living series is a popular midweek, midday class at the Extension Office in Independence Park.